Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Numerical solution

+the solution of the KPI equations with $\epsilon=1$ does not develop lumps.
+Here $\widehat{u}_0(\xi,y)$ is the Fourier transform with respect to $x$ of the initial data.
+When we introduce the small $\epsilon$ parameter, such norm is of order $1/\epsilon^2$ and therefore it is never small.
+For this reason, the evolution of our initial data always develops lumps for sufficiently small $\epsilon$.
+However for small values of $C_0$, namely for $C_0\leq 3$ the the times required by the solution to develop the first lump were regarded as too long, and thus disregarded.

 The same question as for NLS in Fig.~\ref{NLSfig} is addressed in Fig.~\ref{C0} for the KPI example.
 We show for several values of the constant $C_0$ and for fixed $\epsilon=0.1$ the maximum amplitude as a function of time.
 The amplitude of the first lump is proportional to the initial amplitude.
 We then consider on the right in Fig.~\ref{C0} the maximum of the $L^{\infty}$ norm in the range of time considered as a function of the maximum amplitude of the initial data $u_0(x,y,0)$ in (\ref{initial}) which is proportional to $C_0$.
+The fitting shows that $u_{max}$ is approximately $10.8$ times $C_0$.